ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 4. @@@shell
 5. others

-There is `src2md.rb` file in the top directory of this repository.
+There is the `src2md.rb` file in the top directory of this repository.
 It just invokes the method `src2md`.
 In the same way, the method is called in the action in the `Rakefile`.